 Are the back alleys appropriately lit with motion-sensing floodlights?
 Are all lights working correctly?
 If not, contact your landlord right away to get it fixed.

-You can also bolster your security by installing a sturdy deadbolt on your doors if they don’t already have them.
+You can also bolster your apartment security by installing a sturdy deadbolt on your doors if they don’t already have them.
 Be sure to check with your landlord to make sure that you are cleared to install these as some property management companies may have strict requirements regarding add-ons.

 Getting to know the other renters next to you can be beneficial for many reasons.
 Having a good relationship with your neighbors usually means that they will keep an eye on things for you when you are away and report any suspicious activity.
 And you’ll be able to do the same for them.